utah-cs4470-sp25/class/hw13/README.md

 None of this code is necessary, because the representation of a boolean is already a 64-bit integer containing either 1 (for true) or 0 (for false).
 Add code to `cg_if_expr` to recognize the specific pattern above and replace it with just the computation of `b`.

-Not only is this way less code, but we also don't need to read from the data section or handle jumps, which avoids polluting the CPU's branch prediction register.
+The result is much less code, fewer reads from the data section, and fewer jumps (which avoids polluting the CPU's branch prediction register).

-## Faster index expressions
+## P3.
+Faster index expressions

 In array index and array loop expressions, we need to compute a pointer to the array entry.
 For example, in this `array` loop:

     array[i : 1024, j : 512, k : 256] body

 We need to compute a pointer into the array being constructed to store the body into it.
 That assembly code looks like this: